 Apparel Istanbul is the center of the Leather trade, but all cities have shops soft leather and suede coats, jackets, skirts, dresses, vests, hats, gloves, handbags, wallets and many other items.

 Bursa has been the center of Turkey's silk trade for centuries.
 Silkworms are raised on mulberry leaves in nearby regions and brought to Bursa's Koza Han (Silk Cocoon Caravanserai) each May to be auctioned.
 The fine silk thread is unwound and woven into scarves, shawls, blouses and other items which are sold in Bursa's Covered Market and other shops and markets throughout Turkey.

 Wood, Inlaid Items such as boxes, chess and backgammon boards, etc. make attractive and relatively inexpensive souvenirs.
 Look carefull to make sure you're really buying inlaid wood.
 Surprisingly accurate decals are sometimes used to give the look of inlay without all that work of cutting and fitting.

 Australians, Americans, British and Canadians require a visa for Turkey.
 New Zealanders do not currently require a visa for Turkey.
 For all other nationalities, please reconfirm your visa requirements with your travel agent of the nearest Turkish Consulate or Embassy.

-Visas will no longer be available to obtain on arrival; an e-visa must be obtained before you go.
+Visas are no longer be available to obtain on arrival; an e-visa must be obtained before you go.
 Please go to https://www.evisa.gov.tr/en/ for all the information you need to obtain an e-visa.